redukti/OpenRedukti/docs/openredukti-cpp-api.rst

       repeated CFStream streams = 1;
    }

 The external cashflow definition must be converted to an internal representation for pricing.
-The api for performing this conversion is described below.::
+The API for performing this conversion is described below.::

    // We separate out the concept of a Cashflow